MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-webapp.md

 5. After the Sharer enters the code, and both users accept the prompts, the sessions begin.

-Remote Help displays a warning if the sharer’s device is not enrolled in Microsoft Intune.
+Remote Help displays a warning if the sharer’s device isn't enrolled in Microsoft Intune.
 This warning doesn’t block access but provides transparency about the risk of using sensitive data like administrative credentials during the session.

-Additional details are outlined in [Provide help](#establishing-a-session).
+More details are outlined in [Provide help](#establishing-a-session).

 ## Known Issues